 Wound healing phases are not discrete.
-Proliferation phase begins even before the inflammation phase has completed and continues even as remodeling has begun.
-The remodeling phase itself continues long after the sutures have been removed and dressing abandoned.
+The proliferation phase begins even before the inflammation phase has completed and continues even as remodeling has begun.
+The remodeling phase itself continues long after the sutures have been removed and the dressing abandoned.
 Because of this, the care of an incisional wound should be considered as a continual process, and minimizing scar formation should be a long-term goal.

 There are important aspects of wound management that must be emphasized to encourage patient participation.

 Wounds should be dressed/taped following Langer’s to off load the tension.
 This would significantly reduce the scar.